MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/understand-events.md

 *Event Property Values: "png", "jpeg", "pdf"*

 The maximum number of properties currently supported in Mobile Center is five.
-The number of property values per event property is unlimited.
-However, for each property, we will show the five event property values with highest count and its distribution.
-Currently, we support properties and property values that are strings.
+For each property, we will show the counts for the ten event property values with highest count, along with their distribution.
+Our property values are currently optimized for values of type String.